The psychedelic crisis: bad trip

-The nature of a psychedelic experience is reflective of the mental state of the individual.
-Although everyone is at some risk, then, those whose mental states are less stable, either from a diagnosed condition or from negatively perceived life circumstances, will be more at risk, more vulnerable, to an unstable experience.
+The nature of a psychedelic experience is that it is reflective of the mental state of the individual.
+So although everyone is at some risk, people whose mental states are unstable, either from a diagnosed condition or from negatively perceived life circumstances, will be more vulnerable to an unstable psychedelic experience.

-is a study which suggests this is the case, for 'unstable', 'noncommitted individuals'.
+is a study which suggests this is the case for 'unstable', 'noncommitted individuals'.
 It draws the following conclusions: